phys-jychen/dss-pid/README.md

 Then, the BDT response is stored in the output ROOT file, whose name has a prefix ‘bdt’, in your current directory.
 While modifying `src/BDT.cxx`, make sure that the input variables are identical to those in `bdt.cxx`, including the order!

 ### Printing to CSV
-After the file `TMVAMulticlass.root` is created, you can plot the ROC (receiver operating characteristic) curves to understand the performance of BDT better.
+After the TMVA output file of classification is created, you can plot the ROC (receiver operating characteristic) curves to understand the performance of BDT better.
 To do so, you have to dump the true positive (TP) values, true negative (TN) values, etc. to make the plot.
 Execute:
 ```shell
 iPID -p -f [TMVA output file]    # 'p' stands for 'print'
 ```